NVIDIA/NeMo/docs/source/core/core.rst

 Motivation
 ----------

-Neural Types describe the semantics, axis order, and dimensions of a tensor.
+Neural types describe the semantics, axis order, and dimensions of a tensor.
 The purpose of this type system is to catch semantic and dimensionality errors during model creation and facilitate module re-use.

 .. image:: whyntypes.gif